rosiebailey/Putnam_Lab_Notebook_RB/_posts/2021-05-24-20210524_Water_Quality_Protocols.md

 *Note: These steps and data analysis charts can be found in the boxes with the test materials.*
 *Note: All of the tests start with 5mL of the tank water.*
-*Note: For all of the drops, hold bottles completely vertical to ensure one drop goes into the mixture at a time.*
+*Note: For all of the drops, hold bottles completely vertical to ensure one drop goes into the mixture at a time.
+This also standardizes the drop sizes.*
 # Ca-Calcium
-*Measurements with: API Product 69L*
+*Measurements with: API Product 69L.*
-Start with 5mL Water.
+Start with 5mL Salt Water from Tank 1.
 1. Add 10 drops of the Test solution 1, cap, and shake vigorously for 10 seconds.
 2. Shake test solution 2 bottle vigorously for 10 seconds.
 3. Add test solution 2 into test tube drop by drop (shaking in between each drop) until the mix turns from pink to blue.